AirAsia move

 User Flow

-The end goal for users is to successfully book a flight and receive a confirmation that includes all necessary travel details, ensuring they are fully prepared for their trip.
-The confirmation may also include options for managing the booking or checking in online, further enhancing the user experience.
+The end goal for users is to easily book a flight and receive a confirmation that includes all necessary travel details.

 Lo-fi Wireframes